 PRINCE2, or PRojects In Controlled Environments, is a popular project management methodology used in over 150 countries.
-It’s a process-based approach that focuses on organization and control throughout the entire project, from start to finish.
-This means every project starts with a thorough project plan, each stage of the project is clearly structured, and any loose ends are tied up after the project is complete.
-But what is PRINCE2 Project Management in practice?
-Keep reading for details on the underlying principles and 7-step process of this popular project management approach.
+It’s a process-based approach that focuses on organization and control throughout the entire project.
+Every project starts with a thorough project plan, each stage of the project is structured, and any loose ends are tied up after the project is complete.
+But what is PRINCE2 project management in practice?
+Keep reading for the underlying principles and seven-step process of this approach.

-The PRINCE2 method is built on these 7 key principles:
+The PRINCE2 method is built on seven key principles:

 - Projects must have business justification, including a clear need, defined customer, realistic benefits, and detailed cost assessment.

-- Roles and responsibilities are clearly defined, so that everyone knows exactly who’s responsible for what.
+- Roles and responsibilities are clearly defined, and everyone knows who is responsible for what.

-- Project boards establish baseline requirements for essentials like deadlines, cost, risk, and scope, and then delegate day-to-day management responsibilities to a project manager.
+- Project boards establish baseline requirements for essentials like deadlines, cost, risk, and scope and delegate day-to-day management responsibilities to a project manager.

 - Teams use a quality register to check deliverables against requirements.

-- The PRINCE2 method should be adjusted to suit the specifics of each project, tailoring the amount of oversight and planning to fit the scope, number of people involved, and so on.
+- The PRINCE2 method should be adjusted to suit the specifics of each project.
+The amount of oversight and planning can be tailored to fit the scope, the number of people involved, etc.

-- Start-Up.
-A request for a new project is submitted in the form of a project mandate, which defines the business justification for the proposed project.
+- Start-up: A new project request is submitted in the form of a project mandate, which defines the proposed project’s business justification.
 If approved, a more detailed project brief covering resources, deliverables, etc. will be created.

-- Directing.
-The project board reviews project briefs for approval and determines what would be required to execute the project.
+- Directing: The project board reviews project briefs for approval and determines what is required to execute the project.

-- Initiation.
-The project manager is appointed and created a comprehensive project plan, including baselines for time, cost, quality, scope, risk, and benefits.
-Once the project board approves, work begins.
+- Initiation: The project manager is appointed and creates a comprehensive project plan, including baselines for time, cost, quality, scope, risk, and benefits.
+Work begins once the project board approves the plan.

-- Managing Product Delivery.
-The project manager ensures the project is progressing as planned and that deliverables meet expectations.
-The project board then evaluates completed work packages to either approve or request additional work.
+- Managing product delivery: The project manager ensures the project progresses as planned and that deliverables meet expectations.
+The project board evaluates completed work packages to either approve or request additional work.

-- Managing Stage Boundaries.
-The project board reviews at the end of each stage and decides whether to continue to the next stage, or abandon the project.
-Project managers conduct a retrospective with their team to record lessons learned and improve processes for the next work stage.
+- Managing stage boundaries: At the end of each stage, the project board holds a review to decide whether to continue to the next phase or abandon the project.
+Project managers conduct a retrospective with their team to record the lessons learned and improve processes for the following work stage.

 To learn more about PRINCE2 and other common project management methodologies, download our free guide: The Beginner’s Guide to Project Management Methodologies.